 4) I found this to be one of the most serene parks I’ve ever been to.
 Even at night, it was a remarkable place to behold.

-5) This is also one of the most well taken care of parks I’ve ever seen.
+5) This is also one of the most well taken care of state parks in New York I’ve ever seen.
 Everything is well organized and clean.

 Why my visit to Letchworth State Park was so short: